-The charge of the electron bunches can be easily varied from 1 to 100 nC, with bunch lengths of 2 mm rms, and normalized emittances of 3 to 100π mm mrad.
+The charge of the electron bunches can be easily varied from 1 to 100 nC, with bunch lengths of 2 mm rms, and normalized emittances of 3 to 100 π mm mrad.

-The AWA laser system consists of a Spectra Physics Tsunami oscillator followed by a Spitfire regenerative amplifier and two Ti:Sapphire amplifiers (TSA 50).
+The AWA laser system consists of a Spectra Physics

+Tsunami oscillator followed by a Spitfire regenerative amplifier and two Ti:Sapphire amplifiers (TSA 50).
 It produces 1.5 mJ pulses at 248 nm, with a pulse length of 2 to 8 ps FWHM and a repetition rate of up to 10 pps.
 A final KrF Excimer amplifier is optionally used to increase the energy per pulse to 15 mJ.

 The generation of electron bunch trains (presently up to 16 bunches) requires each laser pulse to be divided by means of beam splitters into a laser pulse train.
 The charge in each electron bunch is determined by the energy in each laser pulse and the quantum efficiency of the photocathode material.
 Typically, single bunches of 100 nC can be produced (with a maximum of 150 nC occasionally reached).
-Experiments have used various combinations of number of bunches and charge per bunch; e.g., 4×25 nC or 16×5 nC.